hgroover/papergeek-designs/outdoor/quad-x600/README.md

  1x battery holder			battery-holder-5000.stl
  1x GPS holder				gps.stl

+Note that the body can be customized with your FAA certificate number and identifying information.
+These items can be entered in the Identifying info section of the OpenSCAD customizer.

 Some accessory parts are in xke600-accessories.FCStd 1x battery retainer		battery-retainer.stl

 Print settings should generally be 50% infill, support touching print bed (required for body, struts and shell).
 Brims recommended, particularly for PETG or using glass bed.

+Slicing was done with Cura 4.8.